FortinetCloudCSE/api-and-websvc-fundamentals/content/02API/Task3.md

 3. You will see the WSDL document, which describes the methods available in the SOAP API and their parameters.

 ### Interacting with SOAP API using Postman
-1. Open the Postman application by typing the following command in a terminal window.
-If Postman is still open from the pervious task, you can skip step 1-4
+1. Open the Postman application.
+If Postman is still open from the previous task, you can skip step 1-4

 2. A new window will open which will look like this:
 ![img.png](img.png)